-Probiotics may also be used to:
+Probiotics may also be used to help with:

-- Help with other causes of diarrhea.
+- Other causes of diarrhea.

-- Help prevent infections in the digestive tract.
+- Preventing infections in the digestive tract.